 positive evaluation of their implementation of earlier programs, etc.

-At the end of programs, the provider shall issue certificate of completion to the participating teachers.
+At the end of programs, the provider shall issue a certificate of completion to the participating teachers.
 Such certificates may be used as evidence for teacher promotion.

 For the experts, program providers, the following criteria may be required: